 However, with only a tiny fraction of all foreign visitors to Thailand venturing into this northeast region and Buriram Province itself being well off the beaten tourist trail this magnificent site sadly sees very few visitors.
 However, Phnom Rung’s not an isolated site either and a short distance across the paddy-fields lies the equally magnificent temple site of Muan (Muang) Tam whilst south on the border are the atmospheric Angkor ruins of Ta Muan.
 The three sites, all reached through scenic countryside and tranquil, traditional villages make for a wonderful day trip whilst the nearby towns of Surin and Buriram have fine accommodation, eateries and transport links.

 Yes, being so well preserved and maintained Phnom Rung doesn’t have the atmospheric and photogenic giant trees and roots but how many temples at Angkor can lay claim to having been built atop an extinct volcano!?
 The intact staircase leading up to the hill-top temple is magnificent and whilst somewhat manicured for certain tastes the surrounding gardens and parkland are great for picnicking, birdlife and butterflies and afford spectacular views of the sandstone temple.

-Furthermore whilst not all the carvings and reliefs haven’t escaped damage many have such as the well-preserved war elephant scene above.
+Furthermore whilst not all the Phnom Rung carvings and reliefs have escaped damage many have such as the well-preserved war elephant scene above.
 An entrance ticket to Phnom Rung also covers the Muang Tam site; an earlier, originally 10th-century temple, lying a few kilometres to the southeast.
 As we said a great day out and a pity more foreign visitors don’t get to see these awesome sites.